 Dr. Cash performs tummy tuck surgery with the patient under general anesthesia.
 The procedure takes 3 hours or longer to complete.
 The surgery involves the use of an incision that is hidden beneath the patient's panty line and removes the redundant skin and its underlying fat in the lower abdomen.
 The muscle layer is tightened and the remaining skin in the upper abdomen is then released, smoothed and pulled down to the patient's bikini line.
 Dr. Cash often includes liposuction of the love handles or sides for more complete contouring.
 The result is a dramatically improved abdomen that is flatter and more toned.
-Unlike other procedures, a tummy tuck is long-lasting as it permanently removes the excess skin and fat.
+Unlike other procedures, a tummy tuck is long-lasting as it physically removes the excess skin and fat.

 What to Expect During Recovery

 After surgery, Dr. Cash places drains beneath the skin of your abdomen.
 These drains normally remain in place for 7 to 10 days.
 Depending on your type of job, 1 to 3 weeks off from work is recommended to allow your body to heal properly.
 You will be able to begin light exercise after 4 weeks, but it will take 6 weeks before you can resume strenuous activity or lifting weights.